P21-class patrol vessel: P21

 P21 takes part in various rescue operations, for example in July 2010 she took part in the search for a woman who had been reported missing.
 The woman was found hiding in a cave after she swam there she was surrounded by jellyfish.

 The patrol boat also regularly takes part in rescuing illegal immigrants, such as the rescue of 11 migrants in September 2012 along with the patrol boats P22 and P32.

 P21 also responded to the attempted hijacking of a tanker by migrants on 28 March 2019.

-On 25 May 2019, P21 assisted the P52 with the rescue of 216 migrants after distress calls where received from 2 rubber dinghies during the night.
-Both dinghies were inside Maltese territorial water.
+On 25 May 2019, P21 assisted the P52 with the rescue of 216 migrants after distress calls were received from 2 rubber dinghies during the night.
+Both dinghies were inside Maltese territorial waters.

 On 5 June 2019, P21 made 2 rescue operations in what turned out to be a busy day for the navy.
 P21 responded to a group of migrants that required rescuing.
 The vessel firstly disembarked 63 of the migrants and then went back to rescue a further 61 migrants that couldn’t fit on the vessel.
 In total the vessel rescued 124 migrants.
 On the day P52 and P61 were also involved in further rescue operations that resulted in the navy rescuing 370 migrants in total.

 On 25 July 2019 P21 was again on hand to rescue a group of 76 migrants that were found in distress in the Maltese SAR zone.

 On 12 August 2019 P21 evacuated 8 migrants from the NGO vessel Open Arms.
 The vessel carried 160 migrants which remained in limbo until a safe port was provided.
 The group of 8 migrants were extracted due to their ailing health which were brought to Malta aboard the P21.

 P22

 In September 2012 P22 intercepted a boat full of illegal immigrants about 25 nautical miles south of Malta and rescued 11 of them.
 Another 30 people on board the boat refused assistance and continued their journey north.

 On 29 May 2019 P22 rescued a group of 75 immigrants clinging to a tuna fish pen.
-They’ve been at sea for the previous 3 days before being saved by the armed forces of Malta.
+They’ve been at sea for the previous 3 days before being saved by the Armed Forces of Malta.
 The immigrants entered port early the following morning.